 - Step 2: Determine if your MBE testing jurisdiction authorizes the NCBE to transfer MBE scores.

-Jurisdictions that Accept Transferred MBE Scores
+Jurisdictions That Accept Transferred MBE Scores

 - Georgia